 The Narshima Rao Digital Library of the RTM Nagpur University provides the online digital library facility to the research Scholars and LL.M students where they can access to the National Digital Library, OPAC, Online Research resources inclusive of journals, e-books, inflibnet, shodhganga etc. The Digital Library consists of sitting capacity for 40 students and it is open from 10.30 a.m to 5.30 p.m.

-The PG Research Center along with Digital Library provides igh-speed free computer and internet access which helps them in browsing digital content to the research students.
+The PG Research Centre along with Digital Library provides high-speed free computer and internet access which helps them in browsing digital content to the research students.

 COLLABORATIONS WITH OTHER INSTITUTIONS

 Department is actively involved in interdisciplinary study as a result of which it collaborates with numerous agencies, organizations and institutions.
 The Department has entered Memorandum of Understanding with Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Lund, Sweden for Research Project on Localization of human rights in the context of SGDs. interacts with various NGOs, Police officials, Defence Services (Military and Air Force), National Human Rights Commission, State Human Rights Commission, Rajiv Gandhi National Institute for Intellectual Property Management etc .
 Department also interacts with other Post Graduate Departments of the University like Sociology, Political Science, Library Science, Economics, Education, social work and Mass Communication etc.